powerjg/learning_gem5/part3/fs_config.rst

     Listening for com_1 connection on port 3456

 After connecting, you can begin the slow process of watching Linux boot!
-Using the atomic CPU and a relatively recent host computer, it should take less than 5 minutes to boot to a command prompt.
+Using the atomic CPU and a relatively recent host computer, it should take around 5 minutes to boot to a command prompt.
 At this point, you can run any application that is installed on the disk image that you used to boot Linux.

 Using a runscript